TheRamik/TheRamik.github.io/src/posts/gatsby/gatsby.md

 ---
-title: "A First Gatsby Post"
+title: "Creating the Great Gatsby Project"
 date: "2019-04-04"
 ---

 I just started to learn GatsbyJS.
-I created this web page with GatsbyJS
+I created this web page with GatsbyJS.
+This is the Great Gatsby Project

 ## Topics Covered